 If you’re not cooking, offer to bring a healthy side dish so you know there will be at least something low calorie and nutritious to eat.

 There are countless healthy Christmas recipes out there, you just need to find one you like.

 10. Try healthy swaps

-Treats can be a dieting downfall, especially over Christmas where there is temptation from mince pies and chocolates.
+Treats can be a dieting downfall, especially over Christmas where there is temptation from mince pies, chocolates and the rest.
 The key is to keep enjoying yourself without feeling deprived.

 11. Appreciate the down time